Website & Digital Assets

 CREATIVE DIRECTOR: Spencer Branham

-INTERFACE DESIGN: Tim KC Canton
+SITE DESIGN: Tim KC Canton

 Days leading up to June 1, Dairy Farmers of America Inc. challenged consumers to "open up the energy."
 The dairy marketing cooperative based in Kansas City, Kan., was teasing Mulu, a new all-natural "superdrink" packed with protein and vitamins.